hasksomatotoian/mentalist/instructions/F1_NEW_TOPICS.md

 ## GROUP 1

 - Official news about changes in Formula 1 teams, calendar, rules, and race format for the current or upcoming years.

+- Results, reports, and analyses of pre-season Formula 1 testing.

 ## GROUP 2